casoetan/python_git/README.md

-I begin my sorjourn into python progaraming
+I begin my sorjourn into python progaraming.
+Loving the journey so far